 - Garlic Chili Spray – Boil 4 cups water, 1 head of chopped garlic, 1 small chopped onion, 1 tsp cayenne pepper, & 1 tbsp dish soap.
 Let sit for 12-24 hours to infuse, then transfer into a spray bottle.

 Any of these methods should deter ants, aphids, caterpillars, whiteflies, beetles, termites, borers, slugs, and armyworms.

 Similar to the garlic method, bugs do not like the smell or feel of pepper.
 Mix 2 tablespoons red pepper, 6 drops of dish soap and 1 gallon of water, and spray your plants.
 Black pepper, chili pepper, dill, ginger and paprika also work because they contain capsaicin, which repels spider mites and other insects.

 Rubbing alcohol has many uses and one of them can be targeting unwanted bugs.
 Dip a cotton swab into the alcohol and apply it directly on the pests.
 Be careful not to touch your plant, because it can damage your plants tissues.
 You can also dilute the alcohol with water.
 Good for dehydrating soft bodied insects.

-Beer, while not a repellent, actually attracts snails and slugs.
+While not a repellent, it actually attracts snails and slugs.
 Bury a half full can of beer to trap and prevent these creatures from munching on plant leaves and roots.